Blogs

 All together now: Awwwww!

 Today the Smithsonian Conservation Biology Institute (SCBI), the Zoo’s research facility in Fort Front Royal announced the births of four maned wolf pups.
 The pups were born on January 5 and have been kept under close watch by zookeepers ever since.
 This is the first litter in two years, as the South American species is extremely difficult to breed in captivity.
 “They’re very shy and get stressed,” says Nucharin Songasen, a SCBI research biologist working with the pups. ”The mom tends to move the pups a lot, which can hurt them, and sometimes they do end up eating the pups.
-This year, one female [at another zoo] gave birth to three pups and she ended up eating all of them.”
+This year, one female gave birth to three pups and she ended up eating all of them.”

 So the SCBI researchers are keeping their distance while the mother, 8-year-old Salina, nurses the pups and moves them from den to den.
 They were a little concerned when she left one of the pups, a male, in a different den from the others.
 “The mom usually doesn’t want to spend energy taking care of the pups that are not doing well,” Songasen explains.
 “But he is very fat and strong, so we think maybe he’s really aggressive and she’s trying to give the others a chance to nurse.”
 When the male pup got left out, his father, Nopal, picked up the slack and cared for him until his mother returned.
 “The father has a big role in taking care of the young,” Songasen says.
 “The first six weeks the mom will take most of her time with the pups, but when they start running around and leave the den, the dad provides a significant role in providing food for the pups and protecting them.”